EUCF BID ALLOCATION SYSTEM

 The best teams from each region play a three-day tournament to determine the European Club Champion.
 Bids to the annual EUCF are distributed according to prior results from the EUCFs and be announced on this website.

-Bid allocation Rules Open (total for elite + challenger)
+Bid allocation Rules Open

 It is important for teams to do as well as possible at the EUCF tournament in order to earn their region an extra bid in the following year’s EUCF.
 A good showing by a region’s teams will ensure their region gets as many chances as possible to claim the championship.